Richard Hawley: Session work

 Hawley provided vocals for "Bad Woman", a B-side to Arctic Monkeys' single "Teddy Picker", released on 3 December 2007.
 He also co-wrote and provided vocals and guitar to the song "The Fix" on Elbow's Mercury Prize-winning 2008 album The Seldom Seen Kid.
 Hawley also performed the song with the band at the Glastonbury Festival in June 2008, on The Culture Show in June 2008, at Elbow's homecoming gigs in Manchester in 2008, Wembley Arena in March 2009, Blackpool's Empress Ballroom in March 2009 and at the MEN Arena in September 2009.
 He reprised his collaboration with Elbow on 17 January 2009 for a special recording of The Seldom Seen Kid with the BBC Concert Orchestra at Abbey Road Studios, which was subsequently released as a special edition CD and DVD set titled The Seldom Seen Kid Live at Abbey Road in March 2009.
 He appeared with Elbow on 19 March 2011 while the band were in Sheffield to perform "The Fix" during their UK tour.

 Hawley's song "Baby, You're My Light" was included on the CD soundtrack for the 2008 film Nick and Norah's Infinite Playlist.
 Hawley himself made an appearance in the 2007 film Flick.

 In October 2009, Hawley was joined on stage by Lisa Marie Presley in London for an encore; she sang vocals on a song the pair had been working on called "Weary".
 The two embarked on a song writing partnership in which Presley wrote the lyrics and Hawley the music.
-Her album, Storm & Grace, was released in 2012 and included the track "Weary" featuring Hawley.
+Presley's album, Storm & Grace, was released in 2012 and included the track "Weary" featuring Hawley.

 Hawley worked again with Sheffield band Arctic Monkeys in January 2012, providing vocals for the "Black Treacle"'s B-side, "You And I", which was released on 23 January that year.
 The band usually used the alias of the Death Ramps when working in collaboration with Hawley.

-In 2024, Richard Hawley featured on lap steel guitar on the track Woke Up.
-Which was written by Paul Weller and was on Paul's album 66.
+In 2024, Hawley featured on lap steel guitar on the track "Woke Up", which was written by Paul Weller and appeared on Weller's album 66.